mgisrael393823/novus-apartments/DEVELOPMENT.md

-# SOL Modern Blueprint Development Guide
+# Novus Apartments Blueprint Development Guide

-This document provides an architectural overview and development guidelines for the SOL Modern Blueprint project.
+This document provides an architectural overview and development guidelines for the Novus Apartments Blueprint project.
 It's designed to help developers understand the system's structure, component relationships, and content management approach.

 ## Architecture Overview